wwwwwwwfang/wwwwwwwfang/README.md

 ##  Hi there 👋
-- 🔭 I’m currently working on cs50 python
-- 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on projects
-- 🤔 I’m looking for help with remembering the code properly
-- 💬 Ask me about reading or math
-- 📫 How to reach me: skeakachu@outlook.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I know the code for everything in gradius 3 snes it is up up down down left bumper right bumper left bumper right bumper
+m william a amateur programmer and a programming student at the genesee career institute 🔭 I’m currently working on cs50 python 🌱 I’m currently learning python 👯 I’m looking to collaborate on projects 🤔 I’m looking for help with remembering the code properly 💬 Ask me about reading or math 📫 How to reach me: skeakachu@outlook.com 😄 Pronouns: he/him ⚡ Fun fact: I know the code for everything in gradius 3 snes it is up up down down left bumper right bumper left bumper right bumper -->
--->
 <p align='center'>

    <a href="https://github-readme-stats.vercel.app/api?username=wwwwwwwfang&show_icons=true&count_private=true">